ttulka/stroke/README.md

 ## Computational class

+The minimalistic nature of Stroke has its price: it had to give up Turing completeness.

 As every variable (bit) must be represented in code as a sequence of `|` the program cannot access an infinite number of bits as required for Turing completeness.

-Practically, variables of arbitrary size can be used which brings the language very close to being Turing complete according to [the structured program theorem](https://en.wikipedia.org/wiki/Structured_program_theorem), as conditional branching (selection) can easily be simulated via loops.
+However, variables of arbitrary size can be used which brings the language very close to being Turing complete according to [the structured program theorem](https://en.wikipedia.org/wiki/Structured_program_theorem), as conditional branching (selection) can easily be simulated via loops.

+In short, Stroke can do everything a Turing complete language can but only with limited data.

 ## JavaScript interpreter